 -Top 5 for each contest will get a gift card or special lunch

-- In Crew one day each student will write something nice about someone else on a blue or yellow sticky note or small piece of blue or yellow paper and have a student collect all from Crew and turn it in to Ms. Parker
+- In Crew this day each student will write something nice about someone else on a blue or yellow sticky note or small piece of blue or yellow paper and have a student collect all from Crew and turn it in to Ms. Parker

 -Ms. Parker and Leadership Council will make the notes into the letters CCP and display them on the first floor to show that we promote kindness, not bullying

 Today, March 10th-Kick off Assembly during recess for each grade in the auditorium to explain to kids what to do

 -Cardboard box and letter home will be passed out to give students during last period

 -Leadership Council will come around to count money every few days

 -Ms. Parker will color in poster thermometers that will hang in each hall and one big one for the whole school to track progress

 Week 1-March 10th-14th